jcrout/CardGame/README.txt

+Project requirements are shown in the Project Requirements.docx file.

-Over-engineered to a large extent.
+This project is over-engineered to a large extent.
 This much is very apparent with just a quick glance at the code, spread over several project files with configuration files too.
 However, this project was to be treated as a professional project with extensible/reusable code, and thus I settled on these different patterns and principals:

 -SOLID Principles
 -Dependency Injection, with only constructor injection used